shockforestgroup/sfg-new-website/content/works/no-camouflage-archive/index.md

 This archive was compiled in collaboration with Erik Schaap and the Zaanstad Archive.
 Erik Schaap (1961) is a journalist and writer based in Zaandam.
 Beginning in the eighties, he has taken a stand against the arms industry by writing for local publications and through direct actions, with a particular focus on the Eurometaal company.

-"The products that rolled out of this factory of death varied from mustard gas to mines and from guns to grenades.
+“The products that rolled out of this factory of death varied from mustard gas to mines and from guns to grenades.
 Faulty material accidentally led to fatalities in the Netherlands.
-The merchandise that did function properly created thousands of victims worldwide...Despite the lovely appearance in 2019; you will not easily find a more guilty landscape than the terrain where you are now in the Zaan region".
+The merchandise that did function properly created thousands of victims worldwide...
+Despite the lovely appearance in 2019; you will not easily find a more guilty landscape than the terrain where you are now in the Zaan region.”
 (Erik Schaap, Nov.
 2019)

 ![](img_3176.jpg)